CIS565-Fall-2018/Project4-CUDA-Rasterizer/README.md

 | ------------- |:-------------:|
 | ![](images/point.gif)      | ![](images/line.gif)   |

-For rasterizing points, just check if that position of the fragment is in the screen and assign each fragment with a color on that pixel.
+For rasterizing points, check if that position of the fragment is in the screen and assign each fragment with a color on that pixel.

 For rasterizing lines, loop all edges for each triangle and calculate the length for each line segment.
-Divide the line segment into tiny part then assigned color on that pixel.
+Divide the line segment into tiny subdivision then assigned color on that pixel.

 ### Perform Analysis